matter-labs/zksync-web-era-docs/docs/reference/architecture/differences-with-ethereum.md

 ### `EXTCODECOPY`

-Contract bytecode cannot be accessed on EraVM architecture.
+Contract bytecode cannot be accessed on zkEVM architecture.
 Only its size is accessible with both `CODESIZE` and `EXTCODESIZE`.

-`EXTCODECOPY` always produces a compile-time error with the EraVM compiler.
+`EXTCODECOPY` always produces a compile-time error with the zkEVM compiler.

 ### `DATASIZE`, `DATAOFFSET`, `DATACOPY`

-Contract deployment is handled by two parts of the EraVM protocol: the compiler front end and the system contract called `ContractDeployer`.
+Contract deployment is handled by two parts of the zkEVM protocol: the compiler front end and the system contract called `ContractDeployer`.

 On the compiler front-end the code of the deployed contract is substituted with its hash.
 The hash is returned by the `dataoffset`
 Yul instruction or the `PUSH [$]` EVM legacy assembly instruction.
 The hash is then passed to the `datacopy` Yul instruction or